lindenbaum/safeio/README.md

 Our application would regularily use `filelib:is_regular/1` with a path that is in an NFS mounted directory.

-The problem is, that and whenever the mount point gets stuck, e.g. because of an NFS-server outage or a network problem, file operations, i.e. calls to `file` and `filelib` modules block, as soon as the first element is mounted, even if paths are accessed, that arn't in the broken NFS directory.
+The problem is, whenever such a mount point gets _stuck_, e.g. because of an NFS-server outage or a network problem, **ALL** file operations, i.e. calls to `file` and `filelib` modules, block after accessing paths in the stuck directory, even if paths are accessed, that arn't in the broken NFS directory.

-This library aims to provide a workaround for this problem by providing a functions that quickly and safely checks if a path is accessable without going through `file` or `filelib`.
+This library aims to provide a workaround for this problem by providing operations that check if a path is accessable using an external process instead of `filelib` or `file`.

 Build
 -----